Your generous gift to Continuing Studies helps provide the resources necessary to keep the Wisconsin Idea alive and thriving

 Arts and Humanities programs enable people to explore new interests, develop skills, and enrich their lives.
 Continuing Studies offers lifelong learners nearly 400 learning opportunities each year.
 Students of all ages enjoy unique learning experiences year-round through Madison-area classes, online learning, festivals and conferences, educational travel, and more.
 To support the Arts and Humanities please consider making a gift to one of our Arts & Humanities programs.

 Continuing education is one of the best tools we have for recharging our batteries...for growing as professionals and citizens in a changing world.
 Through professional development programs, Continuing Studies connects you with leaders in a range of fields.
 The division offers classes, certificates, national conferences, and consultations.
-All of the Continuing Studies programs qualify for Continuing Education Units (CEUs) and many courses are approved for specific licensure renewal credits.
+All of the professional development programs qualify for Continuing Education Units (CEUs) and many courses are approved for specific certification or licensure renewal credits.
 Please consider supporting one of our Professional Development programs.

 The Odyssey Project College Fund